ekiwi/firrtl-spec/spec.md

 be connected to must be connected to under all conditions.
 Registers do not need to be connected to under all conditions, as it will keep its previous value if unconnected.
+Since zero bit width wires and ports cannot carry any information, assignments to them have no effect and thus wires and ports of this type are exempt from the connection requirement.

 ### Scoping